pedrolopes951/Mr.Squirrel/README.md

 ## Story Line
 The quest of a player, super-mario, side scrolling on a map of a city, running, jumpping and fighting enemies to rescue a squirell in the end of each level.

+Player - Must have a health bar, Damage Points, must jump, must be able to go back and forward, side scrolling in the game map.
+Drawn in a pixel app, for now simple only one view.